OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: ShotRules.JPG

-Here rules can be assigned, toggled and overridden per shot.
+Here rules can be assigned, toggled and overridden per Shot.
 Rules should first be created in the Rule Book, see :ref:`UI: Rule Book`.

 **List Drop Down**
 * **Search**, Filter Rules by text input.